what is a rotary joint

 6. By different speeds of the equipment

-It is usually divided into: low speed, medium and high speed rotary joints.
+It is usually divided into low-speed, medium-speed, and high-speed rotary joints.
 According to the speed requirements of the rotating equipment, we must fully consider the rotation speed working requirements that the rotary joint cannot adapt to.

 How to Choose the Right Rotary Joint